DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 key people who can research and create original products, from software programs and computer chips to books and TV programmes.
-Along with some hi-tech entrepreneurs, these digital artisans form the so-called ‘virtual class’: ‘...the techno-intelligentsia of cognitive scientists, engineers, computer scientists, video-game developers, and all the other communications specialists...’[^12] Unable to subject them to the discipline of the assembly-line or replace them by machines, managers have organised such skilled workers through fixed-term contracts.
+Along with some hi-tech entrepreneurs, these digital artisans form the so-called ‘virtual class’: ‘…the techno-intelligentsia of cognitive scientists, engineers, computer scientists, video-game developers, and all the other communications specialists…’[^12] Unable to subject them to the discipline of the assembly-line or replace them by machines, managers have organised such skilled workers through fixed-term contracts.
 Like the ‘labour aristocracy’ of the 19th century, core personnel in the